 St Laurence Catholic Primary places importance on having a whole school ethos, which encourages pupils to participate in all areas of school life and to recognise that their views are valued and listened to.
-Consequently governors and staff:
+Consequently, governors and staff:

-- Are committed to ensuring all pupils have access to activities within the life of the school. - Will ensure that appropriate pastoral support systems are in place and monitored. - Are committed to encouraging and training children to take part in and express opinions on the life of the school. - Have a genuine commitment to make pupil participation work. - Will as necessary make special provision to help those children with specific needs. - Acknowledge and support the right of the child to have a role in setting, monitoring and reviewing targets for Additional Support Plans and SEND profiles. - Will encourage pupils to participate if a Request for an EHCP is sought, including, the initial phase, annual reviews, transition planning and the choice of schools.
+- Are committed to ensuring all pupils have access to activities within the life of the school. - Will ensure that appropriate pastoral support systems are in place and monitored. - Are committed to encouraging and training children to take part in and express opinions on the life of the school. - Have a genuine commitment to make pupil participation work. - Will as necessary make special provision to help those children with specific needs. - Acknowledge and support the right of the child to have a role in setting, monitoring and reviewing targets for Additional Support Plans and SEND profiles. - Will encourage pupils to participate if a Request for an EHC NA is sought, including, the initial phase, and if an EHCP is secured the annual reviews, transition planning and the choice of schools.